pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 The optional environment variable ``POSTGRES_LOCK_TIMEOUT`` may be used to enable a timeout on acquiring an 'EXCLUSIVE' mode table lock when inserting stored events.
 To avoid interleaving of inserts when writing events, an 'EXCLUSIVE' mode table lock is acquired when inserting events.
+This avoids a potential issue where insert order and commit order are not the same.
-This effectively serialises writing events.
+Locking the table effectively serialises writing events.
 It prevents concurrent transactions interleaving inserts, which would potentially cause notification log readers that are tailing the application notification log to miss event notifications.
 Reading from the table can proceed concurrently with other readers and writers, since selecting acquires an 'ACCESS SHARE' lock which does not block and is not blocked by the 'EXCLUSIVE' lock.
-This issue of interleaving inserts by concurrent writers is not exhibited by SQLite, which supports concurrent readers when its journal mode is set to use write ahead logging.
+This issue of interleaving inserts by concurrent writers is not exhibited by SQLite, which locks the entire database for writing, effectively serializing the operations of concurrent readers.
+When its journal mode is set to use write ahead logging, reading can proceed concurrently with writing.
 By default, this timeout has the value of 0 seconds, which means attempts to acquire the lock will not timeout.
 Setting this value to a positive integer number of seconds will cause attempt to obtain this lock to timeout after that duration has passed.
 The lock will be released when the transaction ends.

 The optional environment variable ``POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT`` may be used to timeout sessions that are idle in a transaction.
 If a transaction cannot be ended for some reason,